-Therefore, we propose a framework that integrates the following features: (1) An end-to-end DRL method for colon navigation that eliminates the need for a separate lumen detection system.
+Therefore, we propose a novel framework that integrates the following features: (1) An end-to-end DRL method for colon navigation that eliminates the need for a separate lumen detection system.
 (2) A CRL approach that constrains the policy in a pre-defined safe state-space to minimize potentially dangerous actions.
 (3) A model selection strategy that selects policies satisfying all safety constraints, with each policy formally verified to check for its safety violations.

 We evaluate the proposed framework in a virtually simulated colonoscopy setup that accurately emulates the dynamics of colon tissue.
 The colon navigation performance and the safety of the proposed CRL approach is evaluated against the standard DRL approach.
-Through the model selection strategy, we identify policies that demonstrate complete safety for CRL while none for DRL.
 This work demonstrates that the combination of CRL and FV can improve safety in autonomous colonoscopy navigation.